ioBroker/ioBroker.javascript/README.md

 ## Changelog
 ### 4.1.17 (2019-08-xx)
 * (bluefox) Optimization: do not make useless iterations
+* (bluefox) Allow to make requests to sites with self/signed certificates

 ### 4.1.16 (2019-08-24)
 * (bluefox) Fixed the errors in editor